Froebel College of Education

-Froebel College of Education was one of five colleges in Ireland which was recognized by the Department of Education and Skills for the training and education of national school teachers.
+Froebel College of Education was one of five colleges in the Republic of Ireland which was recognised by the Department of Education for the training and education of national school teachers.
 It was located at Sion Hill, Cross Avenue, Blackrock, Dublin and was run by the Dominican Order.

 Froebel College, along with Coláiste Mhuire of Marino and the Church of Ireland College of Education Rathmines had been associated with Trinity College Dublin, which both awarded the degree of Bachelor in Education (B.Ed.) and the Higher Diploma in Education (Primary Teaching).
 The college also ran a BA degree in Early Childhood - Teaching and Learning (NUIM) and a one-year Post-Graduate Diploma in Special Education (NUIM).
 From September 2010, incoming students of Froebel College were being accredited by Maynooth University (MU).